Ensuring the sustainable planning, design and construction of the built environment is an essential part of achieving sustainable development.

 New Event: University of Reading and BRE Global collaborate to discuss sustainable building in practice

 The event will consider the impact of BREEAM and the Code for Sustainable Homes on sustainability, at scales from individual buildings to whole communities.
 Contributions from assessors, planners, developers and academics will present new research findings and explore case studies, while Steve Quartermain, the Government’s chief planner, will give an update on the Government’s approach to achieving sustainable development through the planning system.
 The event will be held on Wednesday 17 July at the University of Reading.
-Further details will be available shortly.
+For more details on the event click here.